scaredos/cfresearch/README.md

 ## Challenge (Captcha) (NEW)
 - The new CloudFlare captcha was introduced recently in part of an attempt to block Layer7 DoS attacks
 - The new method is `POST` to `?__cf_chl_captcha_tk__=GENERATED_TOKEN`.
 It hands a `cf_clearance` cookie, allowing the user to bypass captcha, to the accepted device and, as usual, a `__cfuid` cookie stating the CloudFlare visitor id.
-The `cf_clearance` expires 1 year after the cookie was given and is valid for over 100k requests or until CloudFlare forces you to captcha again.
+The `cf_clearance` expires 1 day after the cookie was given and is valid for over 1k requests or until CloudFlare forces you to captcha again.
-- In the `POST` requests, it includes an unknown `r:` parameter, `id:`, which is the visitor id, and `g-captcha-response:`, which is the Google Captcha Response from `https://www.google.com/recaptcha/api2/userverify?k=XXXXX`
-The `r:` parameter is from `1300-1500` characters (normally) and includes the IP of the user and the request headers Most likely used for CloudFlare analytics or other forms of analytics
+- The form data for the POST request is 'r', which was discovered to be used for analytics by CloudFlare, 'cf_captcha_kind', which indicates which captcha the user solved, 'id', the visitor id, and 'g-recaptcha-response', which is the solved captcha response

 > To Patch: `Follow Steps at Bottom`